 Ovarian cancer recurrence takes place when residual cancer cells persist during and after a patient’s initial course of treatment, or when cancer cells return following preliminary therapy and a period of remission.
 Sometimes, surgery or other treatments leave behind small clusters of cancer cells that could not be detected through imaging and other tests.
+This highlights the importance of appropriate and thorough initial surgery by an expert gynecologic oncologist.
 Additionally, some aggressive cancer cells are able to resist and survive treatment.
 These cells can continue to grow after the initial treatment is concluded.

 - Pain and other symptoms related to the spread of the cancer to other areas of her body